EXPLORING

 How Humanists UK engages in dialogue

 Many aspects of Humanists UK’s work involves engagement with people from religious backgrounds.
-For example, we work with the Network for Pastoral, Spiritual and Religious Care in Health, the All Party Parliamentary Group on International Freedom of Religion or Belief, the Accord Coalition for Inclusive Education, the Cutting Edge Consortium, and we are long-standing and active members of the Religious Education Council of England and Wales, a group bringing together representatives from many religion and belief organisations which share the desire to promote high quality education about religion, beliefs and ethics in schools.
-Members of the Non-Religious Pastoral Support Network work closely with religious people in chaplaincy and pastoral support teams in hospitals and prisons.
+For example, we work with the Network for Pastoral, Spiritual and Religious Care in Health, the All Party Parliamentary Group on International Freedom of Religion or Belief, the Accord Coalition for Inclusive Education, and we are long-standing and active members of the Religious Education Council of England and Wales, a group bringing together representatives from many religion and belief organisations which share the goal of high-quality education about religion and worldviews.

 Being involved in dialogue has helped me to understand that we are all the same, we just have different ways of making sense of life’s bigger questions.